OWASP/CheatSheetSeries/cheatsheets/Injection_Prevention_Cheat_Sheet.md

 Check if any command execute methods are called and in unvalidated user input are taken as data for that command.

-Out side of that, appending a semicolon to the end of a URL query parameter followed by an operating system command, will execute the command. `%3B` is url encoded and decodes to semicolon.
+Out side of that, appending a semicolon to the end of a URL query parameter followed by an operating system command, will execute the command. `%3B` is URL encoded and decodes to semicolon.
 This is because the `;` is interpreted as a command separator.

 Example: `http://sensitive/something.php?dir=%3Bcat%20/etc/passwd`